Journal

 -

-The Art of Being Steve Martin
+The art of being Steve Martin

 Steve Martin spent 30 years combining banjo, magic, and stand-up.
 He never stopped adding things that didn’t obviously belong together.